Pune: History

-Early and Medieval Period
+Early and medieval period

 Copper plates dated 858 and 868 CE show that by the 9th century an agricultural settlement known as Punnaka existed at the location of the modern Pune.
 The plates indicate that this region was ruled by the Rashtrakuta dynasty.
 The Pataleshwar rock-cut temple complex was built during this era.
 Pune was part of the territory ruled by the Seuna Yadavas of Devagiri from the 9th century to 1327.
-Pune was under control of Muslim leaders till the late 16th century.
+Pune was under control of various Muslim sultanates until the late 1600s.

 The Maratha Empire

-Pune was part of the Jagir (fiefdom) granted to Maloji Bhosale in 1599 for his services to the Nizamshahi (Ahmadnagar Sultanate).
-Pune was ruled by the Ahmadnagar Sultanate until it was annexed by the Mughals in the 17th century.
-Maloji Bhosale's grandson, Chhatrapati Shivaji Maharaj, the founder of the Maratha Empire, was born at the fort of Shivneri, about 90 km from Pune.
-It changed hands several times between the Mughals and the Marathas in the period 1680 to 1705.
+Pune was part of the Jagir (fiefdom) granted by the Nizamshahi (Ahmadnagar Sultanate) to Maloji Bhosale in 1599.
+Maloji Bhosale passed on Jagir of Pune to his son Shahaji Bhosale.

-After the destruction of the town in raids by the Adil Shahi dynasty in 1630 and again between 1636 and 1647, Dadoji Konddeo, the successor to Dhadphale, oversaw the reconstruction of the town.
-He stabilised the revenue collection and administrative systems of the areas around Pune and the neighbouring Maval region.
-He also developed effective methods to manage disputes and to enforce law and order.
-The Lal Mahal was commissioned in 1631 and construction was completed in 1640 AD.
-Chhatrapati Shivaji Maharaj spent his young years at the Lal Mahal.
-His mother, Jijabai is said to have commissioned the building of the Kasba Ganapati temple.
+The town was destroyed by Murar Jagdeo, a general from the rival Adil Shahi dynasty in 1636.
+Shahaji himself soon joined Adilshahi and regained the Pune jagir.
+At that time he selected the town for the residence of his wife Jijabai, and young son Shivaji, the future founder of the Maratha empire.
+Shahaji appointed Dadoji Konddeo to help Jijabai in the administration of Jagir and in the reconstruction of the town.
+The Lal Mahal residence of Jiajabai and Shivaji was completed in 1640 AD.
+Shivaji spent his young years at the Lal Mahal.
+Jijabai is said to have commissioned the building of the Kasba Ganapati temple.
 The Ganesha idol consecrated at this temple has been regarded as the presiding deity (Gramadevata) of the city.

-From 1703 to 1705, towards the end of the 27-year-long Mughal–Maratha Wars, the town was occupied by Aurangzeb and its name was changed to Muhiyabad.
-But the name was erased soon after Aurangzeb's death.
+Pune changed hands between the Mughals and the Marathas many times during the rest of the 1600s.
+Recognizing the military potential of Pune, the Mughal general Shaista Khan and later, the emperor Aurangzeb further developed the areas around the town.
+Pune was occupied again by Marathas in June 1670, four months to the battle of Sinhagad and remained in the hands of Marathas.
+From 1703 to 1705, towards the end of the 27-year-long Mughal–Maratha Wars, the town was occupied by Mughal emperor Aurangzeb and its name was changed temporarily to Muhiyabad.
+This name was abandoned and reverted to its original name soon after Aurangzeb's death.